allo-protocol/docs/pages/strategies/distribution.md

 # Distribution

 Finally, strategies need to determine how payouts are handled for recipients.
-In general, a distribution strategy is resposible for:
+In general, a strategy is resposible for:

-* Calculatiung payout amounts
+* Calculating payout amounts
 * Determining when and how often payouts occur
 * Ensuring payout eligibility and accuracy
 * Managing who can initiate a payout